bestlibre/hassio-addons/caddy_proxy/README.md

 This addon provide a [Caddy](https://caddyserver.com/) Proxy with multiple vhost support and automatic ssl (obtention and renewal).
 It should be a easier option than the nginx_proxy and certbot addons.

+The simplier way to use it is just to set your external address in the homeassistant field.

 ## Configuration
+### homeassistant (str)

+This is a shortcut to set a proxy for homeassistant.
+If this option is set to "homeassistant.domain.tld" it will set a proxy from https://homeassistant.domain.tld to homeassistant:8123.

 ### vhosts (list)

 This list describe all the virtual host to be proxified.

 #### vhost (string)

-Full hostname (ie homeassistant.domain.tld)
+Full hostname (ie myservice.domain.tld)

 #### port (string)

-Internal port (ie 8123 for homeassistant)
+Internal port (ie 8123 for homeassistant, 3000 for grafana)

 #### remote (str)